mph-/lcapy/doc/discretetime.rst

 .. image:: examples/discretetime/dt1-DTFT-plot1.png
    :width: 15cm

-The DTFT is periodic in frequency with a period :math:`1 / \Delta t` and provided the signal is not aliased, all the information about the signal can be obtained from any frequency range of interval :math:`1 / \Delta t`.

-There are a number of definitions of the DTFT.
+The DTFT can be confusing due to the number of definitions commonly used.
 Due to the periodicity it is common to define a normalised frequency :math:`F = f \Delta t` and so

 .. math::